 Total £'000

-At 1 January 2020 and as at 31 December 2020 2,799
+At 1 January 2021 2,799

-Disposal (212)
+Disposals (212)

 At 31 December 2021 2,587

+Disposals (308)

+At 31 December 2022 2,279

-The investment properties are held at fair value and were subject to an internal director valuation as at 31 December 2021 who determined the Investment properties were being held at an appropriate value.
+The investment properties are held at fair value and were subject to an internal valuation as at 31 December 2022 which determined the investment properties were being held at an appropriate value.
 This was supported by the valuation of investment properties sold in the year.
 As this valuation is based on properties sold in the year and not at the balance sheet date the investment properties are level 3 on the fair value hierarchy.

-The last full red book valuation of the properties was conducted on 31 December 2019, with an external desktop review being performed as at 31 December 2020 by Rob Gascoigne MRICS.
-There may be uncertainty about a valuation, resulting from the choice of valuation technique or model used, the assumptions embedded in those models, the extent to which inputs are not market observable, or as a result of other elements affecting such uncertainties and are deduced from the fair value produced by valuation techniques.
+The last full red book valuation of the properties was conducted on 31 December 2019, with an external desktop review being performed as at 31 December 2020 by Rob Gascoigne MRICS There may be uncertainty about a valuation, resulting from the choice of valuation technique or model used, the assumptions embedded in those models, the extent to which inputs are not market observable, or as a result of other elements affecting such uncertainties and are deduced from the fair value produced by valuation techniques.

-The Group received rental income of £208,000 (2020: £212,000) in the year and incurred direct operating costs of £90,000 (2020: £78,000).
+The Group received rental income of £245,000 (2021: £208,000) in the year and incurred direct operating costs of £104,000 (2021: £90,000).